Cormac88/Fundamentals-of-Data-Analysis/README.md

 This notebook contains:
 - A concise overview of the matplotlib.pyplot Python package.
-- An in-depth explanation of three interesting plots from the matplotlib.pyplot Python package.
+- An in-depth explanation of three interesting plots from the matplotlib.pyplot Python package which are:

+1. Histograms
+2. Scatter Plots
+3. Box Plots

 ### cao.ipynb